-Hundreds of millions of stressed and vulnerable fishes are confined to glass prisons, subjected to temperature variations and water contamination.
+Hundreds of millions of stressed and vulnerable fish are confined to glass prisons, subjected to temperature variations and water contamination.
 Unable to hide from threats, they sometimes panic and crash against glass walls, killing themselves.
 Vibrations from loudspeakers or slammed doors can inflict them intense stress, causing lethal wounds.

 Confined to explore a few liters of water and to eat the same food again and again, they often die of boredom.
 When they lose a companion, they can feel depressed and wither.
-Only 10% survive their introduction into fish tanks and most fishes are replaced in the year.
+Only 10% survive their introduction into fish tanks and most fish are replaced in the year.
 Each individual is worth only a few dollars or pounds and there are no laws regulating their trade or captivity.

 Ornamental fishkeeping is a human whim which has devastating consequences for these animals.

 Pierced by fishing hooks, the victims of recreational fishing fight for their lives and freedom.
-Dragged by fishing lines for several minutes, fishes expel gas from their swim bladders and sink – as they do when subjected to intense and prolonged electric shocks.
+Dragged by fishing lines for several minutes, fish expel gas from their swim bladders and sink – as they do when subjected to intense and prolonged electric shocks.
 They sometimes die exhausted before being pulled out of the water.
 Recreational fishing subjects them to intense fear and suffering.

 Recreational fishing is far from harmless.
 We are not entitled to inflict such suffering and death without reason.
 Such violent practices should be outlawed.